Duties and ethical obligations of my broker

 He is also required to inform all the parties to a transaction of any factor he is aware of that could unfavourably affect your transaction.
 For example: neighbours say that the property concerned was used to grow cannabis.
 Your broker, who is aware of the situation, must inform you about it.

 Information and verification

-Your real estate or mortgage broker must show the accuracy of the information he gives you by relevant documents and he is responsible for all the information he disseminates.
+Your real estate broker must show the accuracy of the information he gives you by relevant documents and he is responsible for all the information he disseminates.
 For instance, if you are a seller, your broker must carry out the usual checks, including the amount of municipal and school taxes, as well as any other information contained in the property’s description sheet (year of construction, lot size and area, etc.).
 For this purpose, when signing the contract, the broker will mention all the documents he will need from you in order to confirm a lot of information about the immovable.
 For example, you must, among other things, provide your broker with the following documents: ownership title, inspection or expert report, certificate of location, loan documents and the deeds of loan and hypothecary security.
 The broker must also keep a copy of these documents on his records.